-[Update: Pricing] Sony announces new 4K HDR Android TVs with Google Assistant built-in
+[Update: Pricing] Sony announces new 4K HDR Android TVs with Google Assistant built in

 Sony's been busy with announcements so far at CES 2018 in Las Vegas, debuting new headphones and speakers, an Android Auto audio system, and some new phones (trademark bezels still intact).
 There are surely many more new Sony things being launched at the show, but not all of them are relevant to us here.
-New Android TV sets with the Google Assistant built-in?
+New Android TV sets with the Google Assistant built in?
 Yep, that's relevant enough.

 Two new premium models have been unveiled by Sony, with display technology being the major difference between them.
 The A8F Series features a Bravia OLED panel (65" or 55") with Acoustic Surface tech, which means "the entire screen resonates with sound."
 Its X1 Extreme processor also offers 4K HDR picture quality and Dolby Vision is on board too.
 Those features together with the great blacks, colors, and viewing angles of the OLED display should make for one hell of a TV, complemented by its clean, minimal design.